tolgayilmaz86/android-bootstrap/README.md

 ## Generating your Bootstrap App
 Why generate?
 Simple ... renaming files, folders, copy and pasting is SUPER error prone and well... it sucks overall.
 This can easily take a few days with debugging if you run into issues and perform a lot of typo's.
 Using the generator on [AndroidBootstrap.com](http://www.androidbootstrap.com) you can generate your application with your application name as well as the package (and folder structure) that you want to work with.

 As an example, you know that you want your app name and package to the following:

   - *App Name*: Notify
   - *Package Name*: com.notify.app.mobile

 After generating the app on [AndroidBootstrap.com](http://www.androidbootstrap.com) the folder structure of the source code for the app will change:

   - From: __com/donnfelker/android/bootstrap__
   - To: __com/notify/app/mobile__

 At that point all the source files that were located in ____com/donnfelker/android/bootstrap__ will be moved to the new folder __com/notify/app/mobile__.

 All import statments that reference the old resources (__R.com.donnfelker.android.bootstrap.R__) will now be renamed to the correct package.
 The artifact id's in the *pom.xml* (and various other places) will be replaced.
 The App Name will be replaced in the strings/etc.

 The end result is that you will be given a zip file with the correct structure.
-Open the zip and then execute *mvn clean package* and your app should be ready for development.
+Open the zip and then execute the *./gradlew* command and your app should be ready for development.

 Enjoy!